haoud/silicium/README.md

 > [!IMPORTANT]
 > Silicium is a work in progress and is not ready for production use.

-Silicium is a micro-kernel written in Rust.
+Silicium is a *micro-kernel* written in Rust.
 It try to be a fast, portable kernel with a modern design.
 Its main goals are:
- - Be portable: Silicium is designed to be able to run on many architectures, by including the smallest amount of architecture-specific code as possible in the kernel without sacrificing performance.
+ - **Being portable**: Silicium is designed to be able to run on many architectures, by including the smallest amount of architecture-specific code as possible in the kernel without sacrificing performance.
- - Be (relatively) fast: Silicium is designed to be fast.
-Micro-kernels are known to be slower than monolithic kernels, but Silicium try to mitigate this by being scalable and using modern techniques
+ - **Being (relatively) fast**: Silicium is designed to be fast.
+Micro-kernels are known to be slower than monolithic kernels, but Silicium try to mitigate this by being scalable and using modern techniques.
- - Be ABI-agnostic, meaning that it should be able to run, in theory, any program written for Linux, Windows or MacOS by using a server that will translate foreign ABIs to Silicium's ABI.
-This is a huge tasks that will take decades to achieve (for example, Wine is still incomplete after decades of development).
-It is likely that only Linux programs will be supported in the near future, and in a very incomplete way.
-However, the kernel design is intended to be as flexible as possible to allow for future improvements.
+ - **Being ABI-agnostic**, meaning that it should be able to run, in theory, any program written for Linux, Windows or MacOS by using a server that will translate foreign ABIs to Silicium's ABI.

 > [!NOTE]
 > The goals of Silicium are very ambitious and it is likely that it will never be able to achieve them.
 However, I think it's a good idea to aim high and to correctly design the project from the start to be able to achieve these goals in the future.